MichaelReiter/RunJumpShoot/README.md

 2. Start Gulp and build the game with `npm start`.
 3. Run a web server in the `build` directory.
 4. Play the game in a modern web browser.

+## Acknowledgements
+The player and enemy sprites are adapted from the 1987 NES game Contra.
+Used under Canadian fair use Copyright laws.